-A newly admitted student is allowed up to one year for deferment for certain SBMI programs.
-The SBMI Office of Academic Affairs must be notified of all deferments in writing before the start of the semester.
-A student who defers admission will be governed under the catalog in effect during his or her first semester of enrollment at SBMI.
+A newly admitted student is allowed up to one year for deferment for certain programs.
+McWilliams School of Biomedical Informatics Office of Academic Affairs must be notified of all deferments in writing before the start of the semester.
+A student who defers admission will be governed under the catalog in effect during his or her first semester of enrollment at the school.
 Any newly admitted student who does not enroll for three consecutive registration periods shall no longer be considered an admitted student.
-This means the student must reapply for future admission to any program or degree offered at SBMI.
+This means the student must reapply for future admission to any program or degree offered at McWilliams School of Biomedical Informatics.